-‘I am a person with love for numbers but haven’t graduated with a degree in statistics or maths.
+‘I am a person with a love for numbers but haven’t graduated with a degree in statistics or maths.
 Can I learn data science?’

 ‘I am a quantitative problem solver but don’t have a master’s degree.
 Am I eligible to become a data scientist?’

-‘I am good at writing excel macros and have affinity towards statistical analysis.
+‘I am good at writing excel macros and have an affinity towards statistical analysis.
 Can I pursue my career as a data scientist?’

 You might have come across several online resources which state that becoming a data scientist requires a candidate to possess expert skills in various fields like software development, database query languages, machine learning, programming, mathematics, statistics, data visualization, etc. This seems like a lot – and many do get discouraged once they go through this immense list of skills that they are told is necessary to become a data scientist.
 This, however, is not the case – as many senior data scientists, who teach at ProjectPro say-One need not possess a lifetime worth of data scientist skills to start learning data science because “Data Scientist” is like a blanket job title where each one is of a different hue and share similar conceptual models and philosophies.
 There are different types of data science jobs one can apply for, by understanding the data science job descriptions clearly.
 Data Scientist skills are so varied, that it needs to be understood as to which skills one already possesses to become a data scientist and which ones can be developed over time to match the open data science jobs.
-However, there are certain prerequisites to fulfil before one can begin their data scientist training -
+However, there are certain prerequisites to fulfill before one can begin their data scientist training -

 CLICK HERE to get 100+ free "ready-to-use" Data Science code snippets created by industry experts

-A master’s data science degree program or a PhD might be a way to go, in developing and waving a technical data science skill set to potential employers but is not a prerequisite to get started with a career in data science.
+A master’s data science degree program or a Ph.D. might be a way to go, in developing and waving a technical data science skillset to potential employers but is not a prerequisite to get started with a career in data science.
 Lack of a highly quantitative degree does not debar one from learning data science.
 It is possible to learn data science even without a Master’s degree.
-For high-functioning individuals, who really have the knowledge and expertise with the required tech skills, having a Master’s or a PhD does not matter in the data science space.
-Real data science experience always outweighs the time spent in acquiring a Master’s degree or a PhD because getting a PhD can prove to be a very long grind.
+For high-functioning individuals, who really have the knowledge and expertise with the required tech skills, having a Master’s or a Ph.D. does not matter in the data science space.
+Real data science experience always outweighs the time spent in acquiring a Master’s degree or a Ph.D. because getting a Ph.D. can prove to be a very long grind.

 Data science teams have people from diverse backgrounds like chemical engineering, physics, economics, statistics, mathematics, operations research, computer science, etc. You will find many data scientists with a bachelor’s degree in statistics and machine learning but it is not a requirement to learn data science.
 However, having familiarity with the basic concepts of Math and Statistics like Linear Algebra, Calculus, Probability, etc. is important to learn data science.
-Larry Wasserman's All of Statistics: A Concise Course in Statistical Inference is a must read book for people who want to get a solid background in Statistics.
+Larry Wasserman's All of Statistics: A Concise Course in Statistical Inference is a must-read book for people who want to get a solid background in Statistics.

 Most of the data scientist’s time is spent in writing SQL and related scripts.
 Knowing how to write a basic SQL query and having familiarity with joins, group by, having, creating indexes, etc. is important to learn the art of data science.
 One need not be a database administrator to become a data scientist but unless you have basic SQL knowledge you cannot get the data out, for analysis.
-Regardless of whether the data is to be retrieved from a database or a Hadoop cluster, there is SQL language layer always present on the top.
+Regardless of whether the data is to be retrieved from a database or a Hadoop cluster, there is an SQL language layer always present on the top.

 There are many technologies that are emerging for SQL interfacing with Hadoop so for a data scientist to know how to write a Hadoop MapReduce job is not necessary.
 Knowledge of basic distributed system concepts like MapReduce, Pig, Hive would be helpful but again it depends on which company you will be working for.
-Many companies have started using Hadoop-as-a-Service so data scientists need not have in-depth working knowledge of Hadoop.
+Many companies have started using Hadoop-as-a-Service so data scientists need not have an in-depth working knowledge of Hadoop.

 Here’s a simple checklist for you to assess if you have all the pre-requisites to learn data science and become an enterprise data scientist-

-You have manipulated, organized and mined large datasets but you seem to lack the specific technical skills like Python, R, Hadoop, NoSQL, Machine Learning - to become a data scientist which most of the data science job postings are asking for.
-Considering how quickly data science domain is ramping up, candidates might be better off learning from industry experts who are practicing data science anyway.
+You have manipulated, organized, and mined large datasets but you seem to lack specific technical skills like Python, R, Hadoop, NoSQL, Machine Learning - to become a data scientist which most of the data science job postings are asking for.
+Considering how quickly the data science domain is ramping up, candidates might be better off learning from industry experts who are practicing data science anyway.
 Python and R are the necessary technical skills that can help one to become a live data scientist (one who automates most of the data science processes to produce desired output) instead of just being a static data scientist who works in a manual fashion with data.
 Have got all the pre-requisites to learn data science along with a curiosity for data then what are you waiting for get started working on diverse hands-on data science projects to put your skills to practice!
 Having taken ProjectPro’s subscription, candidates can continue learning data science on the job and make sure that they do not miss out on any opportunity to get involved in the details of the projects their team is working on and also stay updated on the latest tools and technologies.